Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Choices of pulse profiles

-Here $ \varepsilon $ denotes $ + $ or $ \times $ polarizations. $ a $ is the width (and the peak value) of the pulse.
-We aim to study how the passsage of such a wave causes changes in the separation of two nearby geodesics and in their relative velocity.
+Here $ \varepsilon $ denotes $ + $ or $ \times $ polarizations, $ \beta $ is the slope and $ a $ is the width (and the peak value) of the pulse.
+We aim to study how the passage of such a wave causes changes in the separation of two nearby geodesics and in their relative velocity.
 Any net non-zero differences in displacement and velocity will give us an idea of the memory effect produced by the GW pulse.
+A ramp of unit slope ($ \beta =1 $) and unit width ($ a =1 $) is shown in Fig. \ref{fig:0}, where $ A \equiv A_{\varepsilon} $ is plotted as a function of $ u $ for $ 0 \leq u \leq 1 $.